 The stark contrast between The Tablelands and the lush green hills.

-While the Tablelands Trail in Gros Morne isn’t particularly long or difficult, it’s still important to bring some hiking essentials along for an enjoyable trip.
-Carry a day pack with a water bottle and maybe even a snack, especially if you plan to be out for a little while.
-Weather can change on a dime in these mountains, so carry a rain jacket and a warm layer just in case.
-With some uneven and rocky sections, wearing sturdy hiking boots or trail runners is a good idea.
+While the Tablelands Trail isn’t long or difficult, it’s important to bring some essentials for an enjoyable trip.
+Carry a day pack with a water bottle and even a snack, especially if you plan to be out for a little while.
+Weather can change on a dime in these mountains, so bring a rain jacket and a warm layer just in case.
+With some uneven and rocky sections, wearing trail runners is a good idea.
 If you’re interested in the geological and ecological aspects of The Tablelands, you can bring a field guide or reserve a guided tour with Parks Canada.

 Read next: 10 Day Hiking Essentials: What to Bring on a Hike